Dreaming381/Latios-Framework-Documentation/Myri Audio/Getting Started.md

 same audio frame).
 This is purely a performance optimization, and the resulting mix is identical to what would happen if the sources were sampled separately.

-If *Use Cone* is checked, then the audio source receives an additional directional attenuation factor.
-Listeners within the *Inner Angle* from the source’s forward direction will not receive any attenuation.
-Listeners at the *Outer Angle* will be attenuated by the *Outer Angle Volume*.

 If *Auto Destroy on Finished* is checked and *Looping* is unchecked, the entity containing the audio source will automatically be destroyed once the clip has finished playing.
 This uses the [Auto-Destroy Expirables](../Core/Auto-Destroy%20Expirables.md) mechanism.

+The *Audio Channel* lets you specify an audio channel asset.
+Audio channels are used for categorizing sources so that they can only be heard by specific listeners.
+To create an audio channel asset, go to *Assets -\> Create -\> Latios
+\-\> Myri (Audio) -\> Audio Channel*.
+If you don’t provide an audio channel asset, the audio source will use an internal default channel.

+When *Use Falloff* is enabled, Myri enables spatialization on the audio source.
+When the listener is inside the *Inner Range*, the source will be heard at max volume.
+Beyond that, Myri uses inverse-square falloff, so at twice the *Inner Range*, the audio source will be heard at quarter volume.
+The *Range Fade Margin* provides a range inside the *Outer Range* where the volume will interpolate to zero.

+If *Use Cone* is enabled, then the audio source receives an additional directional attenuation factor.
+Listeners within the *Inner Angle* from the source’s forward direction will not receive any attenuation.
+Listeners at the *Outer Angle* will be attenuated by the *Outer Angle Volume*. *Use Cone* has no effect if *Use Falloff* is disabled.

 ### Audio Listener

 The *Audio Listener* component provides all the settings for an entity that is able to receive and spatially process sounds before sending them to the mixed output.

+The *Volume* and *Gain* values are raw values. *Gain* is a volume multiplier that is considered before the limiter.
+That is, it can make quiet moments a little louder.

+A **limiter** is a special effect that causes the volume to drop dynamically when the input signal becomes too loud.
+It forces the input audio signal to not cross a volume threshold.
+The limiter “looks ahead” at upcoming samples to determine if one is too loud.
+If it finds one, it starts ramping down the volume so that by the time the too-loud sample is ready to be played, it will be played at an appropriate volume.
+Once things quiet down, the limiter is allowed to restore the volume at a relaxation rate in decibels.

+The *Range Multiplier* is a multiplier applied to the falloff ranges of all sources for this specific listener.
+As an example, you might increase this value if the player is using a character with enhanced hearing capabilities.

 The *Interaural Time Difference Resolution* (ITD resolution) specifies the resolution for computing the time it takes for sound to reach one ear versus the other assuming the speed of sound in Earth’s atmosphere.
 A higher resolution may increase the amount of sampling performed when voices are combined.

 The *Listener Response Profile* allows for providing a custom spatial profile which describes the filters applied to the audio sources.
 Such profiles can be